sherpa/sherpa/docs/data/index.rst

 no filter is set, ``False`` when all data has been filtered out, otherwise it is a bool array where ``False`` values indicate those elements that are to be ignored.
+Note that the Sherpa definition is opposite of the convention in numpy, where `True` indicates a masked value to be ignored, while Sherpa uses `False` for this purpose.
-For example, the following hides those values where the independent axis values are between 21.2 and 22.8::
+For example, the following
+hides those values where the independent axis values are between 21.2 and 22.8::